 6. Coaching Leadership Style

 Coaching leadership is a style that focuses on developing individuals by providing guidance and feedback.
 Coaching leaders act as mentors, helping team members identify strengths and weaknesses while setting personal and professional goals.
 Coaching leadership promotes personal growth, improved performance, and job satisfaction.
-De Haan, Duckworth, Birch, & Jones (2013) found that executive coaching, combined with 360-degree feedback, enhances leadership effectiveness, highlighting the role of multi-rater feedback in coaching impact.
+De Haan, Duckworth, Birch, & Jones in 2013 found that executive coaching, combined with 360-degree feedback, enhances leadership effectiveness, highlighting the role of multi-rater feedback in coaching impact.

 Coaching leadership is time-intensive and does not suit teams needing immediate results.
 Coaching leadership is most effective in environments focused on professional development, such as educational institutions or corporate training programs.
 For example, in a corporate training program, a coaching leader works one-on-one with employees to develop their skills.